huan/docker-wechat/README.md

 xrandr --output HDMI-1-2 --right-of eDP-1-1
 ```

 Change the HDMI-1-2 to your external display name and eDP-1-1 to your built in display name.
-Display more than two, link to [this](http://www.mikewootc.com/wiki/linux/usage/set_x_reso.html).<br/>***Notice***: you must drag the login dialog to built in display side when the process sleep 5, otherwise the view may stuck in the external display.
+Display more than two, link to [this](http://www.mikewootc.com/wiki/linux/usage/set_x_reso.html).

+***Notice***: you must drag the login dialog to built in display side when the process sleep 5, otherwise the view may stuck in the external display.

 ## Links